eavonius/powerdelivery/credentials.markdown

 # Credentials

-Credentials in powerdelivery are sets of username and password pairs used to impersonate another user account than you are logged in as when running a [target](targets.html).
+Credentials in powerdelivery are sets of username and password pairs used to impersonate a different user account than you are logged in as when running a [target](targets.html).
 They can also be used in [role scripts](roles.html) to access credentials needed for secure cloud resources such as Windows Azure accounts.

 ## Using credentials on remote nodes